atugman/IBM-Cloud/Labs/Kubernetes/Pod-Scheduling-Lab/guide.md

 - [Tutorials Library](https://cloud.ibm.com/docs?tab=tutorials&tags=containers&page=1&pageSize=20)
 - [Getting Started with IKS](https://cloud.ibm.com/docs/containers?topic=containers-getting-started)

-If you plan to follow along locally, consider the following notes and prerequisites.
-Feel free to continue reading even if you aren't conducting the exercises.
+If you plan to follow along with the exercises locally, consider the following notes and prerequisites.
+Feel free to continue reading even if you don't plan to directly conduct the exercises.

 ### Considerations & Prerequisites